Find a spider by...

 In small tangled webs in low shrubs or tall grasses along the edges of fresh water ponds; webs may be present in such a large numbers they are almost continuous

-Not naturally aggressive and much too small to be able to cause human illness
+Much too small to be able to cause human illness

 Some linyphiid species, including this one, build small, tent-like webs associated with green vegetation.
 This particular species has its 'tent' in the centre